- Importance of Adding Video Conference

 may want to consider.
 However, below are some of the most well-known options:

-• Zoom: Zoom is one of the most popular video conference options out there.
+- Zoom: Zoom is one of the most popular video conference options out there.
 It is easy to use and available for almost every device on the market.
 For most users, the features offered in a free account are more than enough for video conferencing from 2 to 100 or more connections.
 One of the most highly touted features includes the ability to share and record video from calls.
 Zoom has become increasingly popular on a wide-scale basis, but there are security concerns that will be discussed below.

-• Google Hangouts: If an individual has a Gmail account, they have free access to Google Hangouts.
-Google Hangouts allows users to share documents, their screen, and images.
-Similar to the video calls in the free, consumer version of Hangouts, Google Hangouts Meet offers more features.
+- Google Hangouts: If an individual has a Gmail account, they have free access to Google Hangouts.
+Google Hangouts allows users to share documents, their screens, and images.
+Similar to the video call in the free, consumer version of Hangouts, Google Hangouts Meet offers more features.
 For example, similar to Zoom, a user can join from a device to talk to up to 250 participants (and 100,000 live stream viewers).
-If an individual has a paid GSuite account, G Suite’s Enterprise edition also creates a dial-in phone number for each meeting so that others can join into the meeting.
+If an individual has a paid GSuite account, G Suite’s Enterprise edition also creates a dial-in phone number for each meeting so that others can join the meeting.
 Although Google Hangouts Meet video is encrypted in transit between your device and Google’s servers, it does not have end-to-end encryption.
 This is cause for some concern.

-• GoToMeeting: This is an excellent video conferencing option.
+- GoToMeeting: This is an excellent video conferencing option.
 It can be used with several co-workers, with a potential client or it can support meetings of up to 150 people.
 It works with both Windows and Mac computers and most smartphones.
 For meetings within a law firm, this is a great option.
 GoToMeeting provides true end-to-end data security that addresses both passive and active attacks against confidentiality.
 The security features are a plus for GoToMeeting.

-• FaceTime: For those with Apple devices, FaceTime is a great option.
+- FaceTime: For those with Apple devices, FaceTime is a great option.
 Apple’s video (and audio) conferencing app is end-to-end encrypted.
 Additionally, it is very easy to use and allows for up to 32 participants.
 The downside is that it does not work for those who are not MAC or Apple users.
 Thus, those with Androids and PC cannot use it.

-• Webex: Webex Meetings is Cisco’s cloud-based web and video conferencing service that enables global and virtual teams to collaborate on mobile devices and standards-based video systems in real time.
-Webex Meetings includes features such as screen sharing, meeting recording, customizable layouts and meeting broadcasting.
+- Webex: Webex Meetings is Cisco’s cloud-based web and video conferencing service that enables global and virtual teams to collaborate on mobile devices and standards-based video systems in real-time.
+Webex Meetings includes features such as screen sharing, meeting recording, customizable layouts, and meeting broadcasting.
 Webex also offers end-to-end encryption, but one of the criticisms is that it isn’t the easiest interface.

-• Join.me: With join.me’s video conferencing and screen sharing capabilities, individuals can maintain productivity with instant, reliable face-to-face video and audio conferencing on any device much like some of the options listed above.
+- Join.me: With join.me’s video conferencing and screen sharing capabilities, individuals can maintain productivity with instant, reliable face-to-face video and audio conferencing on any device much like some of the options listed above.
 With a paid account, law firms can also create their own branded page with a custom URL with their own background or logo.
 Join.me is protected with 256-bit TLS encryption.
 The level of encryption means that data is stored as securely as a bank, but join.me does not store it.

 Apart from the above options, there are numerous other video conferencing applications

 out there.
 The applications listed above are not all-inclusive, but some of the more popular ones.
-Other software that lawyers might consider are Zoho Meeting, WhatsApp, Jitsi, Amazon Chime, FreeConferenceCall.com, UberConference and ClickMeeting just to name some.
+Other software that lawyers might consider are Zoho Meeting, WhatsApp, Jitsi, Amazon Chime, FreeConferenceCall.com, UberConference, and ClickMeeting just to name some.

-1. Ethical and Security Concerns
+- Ethical and Security Concerns

-1. Ethical Considerations
+- Ethical Considerations

 While video conferencing is an essential form of communication, especially in the